 Cost

-Some travelers seem to feel that what they’ve been using for free will now cost them.
+Some travelers believe that what they’ve been using for free will now cost them.
 But until now, there’s been no option for hookups.

-Our take is that we prefer to avoid staying overnight in areas meant for truckers, particularly in busy travel stops, if we’ve got other options.
+Our preference is to avoid staying overnight in areas intended for truckers, particularly at busy travel stops, when we have other options.
 This can be more than an annoyance to truckers.
-If several big rig spaces are taken by RVers and a long-haul trucker can’t park for the night, that can be a safety problem for them, and other drivers on the road.
-And it may be a problem that Love’s is trying to solve by giving RVers their own spaces.
+If several big rig spaces are taken by RVers and a long-haul trucker can’t park for the night, that can be a safety problem for them and other drivers on the road.
+And it may be a problem Love’s is trying to solve by providing RVers with their own spaces.
 We see that as a good thing.
 More options, please!

-Some see it as a way for Love’s to make more money.
+Some see it as a way for Love’s to increase revenue.
 But, really, RVers have to pay for hookups pretty much anywhere we go.
 If you’d rather boondock, then just don’t reserve a Love’s RV Hookup.

-However, if you arrive at a Love’s on a hot summer night and you want to run your air conditioner so you can get a good night’s sleep, now you’ve got the option to hook up your rig and relax.
+However, if you arrive at a Love’s on a hot summer night and want to run your air conditioner to get a good night’s sleep, you now have the option to plug in your rig and relax.

 Number of Available Spaces